Controlled-Profits/Controlled-Profits-Backend/README.md

 * More parameters may be added as necessary

+#### Creating a new profit driver entry

-**NOTE: All JSON POST request headers must contain the field `Content-Type: application/json`**
+**NOTE: All JSON POST request headers must contain the field `Content-Type: application/json`** **NOTE: entry_date will automatically be stored as the last day at the end of the month, and is not a required field**

   Example body of `POST` request to `http://localhost:3000/v1/businesses/1/profit_drivers` :
 ```